0install/docs/docs/details/policy-settings.md

 By default, 0install tries not to select new versions while they're still in the "testing" phase.
 If checked, 0install will instead always select the newest version, even if it's marked as "testing".

+### Kiosk mode

+Restricts 0install to the applications listed in the registered [catalogs](../specifications/catalog.md), so that users of a managed machine cannot run arbitrary feeds of their own.
+Off by default.
+See [Kiosk mode](kiosk-mode.md) for how to enable and enforce it.

 ### Windows Group Policy

 On Windows, 0install reads settings from two registry keys in addition to its [config files](file-locations.md):